What’s the “best diet” for people to follow?

 Answer: “THE BEST DIET IS THE ONE YOU ARE NOT ON”

-Here’s why: We at EAP don’t believe there’s a single, absolutely, positively, without-a-doubt best diet for every person to follow, always, and forever.
+Here’s why: We at The System don’t believe there’s a single, absolutely, positively, without-a-doubt best diet for every person to follow, always, and forever.

 There are over a billion people on this planet.
 You can imagine the diversity.
 But you can also imagine the possibility of a certain commonalities (i.e. we all need water, protein, vegetables, fats and carbs to live).
 7

 “The most effective eating regimes have more similarities than differences.“

 Depending upon certain environmental conditions, we humans have adapted to eating Physiologically; the human body can do well under a host of different nutritional conditions.

 This can be exemplified by look at the indigenous people of the Arctic, who eat a diet primarily high in fat and protein.
 Whilst, other people have adapted to eating a higher Carb based diet, much like the people in the far east and the south pacific.

 SO IS THERE SUCH THING AS ONE, UNIVERSAL DIET?